Fluxus: Late criticism

 There is a complexity in adequately charting a unified history of Fluxus.
-In Fluxus: A brief History and Other Fictions, Owen Smith concedes that, with the emergence of new material published about Fluxus and its expansion into the present, its history must remain open.
+In Fluxus: A Brief History and Other Fictions, Owen Smith concedes that, with the emergence of new material published about Fluxus and its expansion into the present, its history must remain open.
 The resistance to being pigeonholed, and with the absence of a stable identity, Fluxus opened up to wide participation but also, from what would appear in history, closed off that possibility.
 Maciunas made frequent acts of excommunication between 1962 and 1978 which destabilized the collective.
 Kristine Stiles argues in one of her essays that the essence of Fluxus is "performative", while recently she feels that essence has been "eroded or threatened".
 Fluxus instead moved towards favoring the objects of publication, Stiles asserts: "Care must be taken that Fluxus is not transformed historically from a radical process and presentational art into a tradition static and representational art."
 With no leadership, no identifiable guidelines, no real collective strategy, no homogeneity in terms of practices, Fluxus cannot be handled through traditional critical tools.
 Fluxus is an indicator of this confusion.
 Fluxus therefore is nearly always a discourse on the failure of discourse.

 Fluxus artists

 Fluxus artists shared several characteristics including wit and "childlikeness", though they lacked a consistent identity as an artistic community.
 This vague self-identification allowed the group to include a variety of artists, including a large number of women.
 The possibility that Fluxus had more female members than any Western art group up to that point in history is particularly significant because Fluxus came on the heels of the white male-dominated abstract expressionism movement.
 However, despite the designed open-endedness of Fluxus, Maciunas insisted on maintaining unity in the collective.
 Because of this, Maciunas was accused of expelling certain members for deviating from what he perceived as the goals of Fluxus.

-Many artists, writers, and composers have been associated with Fluxus over the years, including:
+Many artists, writers, and composers have been associated with Fluxus over the years: